etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How-to-Create-a-Chart-of-Accounts-Module.md

 - The CSV file must be included into the `referencedata/accounts/` directory of our module.

-- The file must be renamed to COA.csv.
+- The file must be renamed to `COA.csv`.
 So the directory structure for our module should look like:

 ```java
  <module java package name>